Local Area Attractions Near Austin East KOA Holiday

 McKinney Falls State Park

-Located just 20 minutes away is a beautiful state park that has just under nine miles of trails and weekend outdoor programming.
+Located just 20 minutes away is a beautiful state park with just under nine miles of trails and weekend outdoor programming.
 As you watch Onion Creek flow over the limestone ledges and explore the trails of the Hill Country woodlands, you'll wonder how all this beauty can lie within Austin's city limits.
 Spend a day splashing in the pools, or get some exercise scrambling over boulders or biking the trails.
 The local creeks are also a great place to enjoy some peaceful fishing.

 5808 McKinney Falls Parkway